Judge Orders ACLU, U.S. Officials To Create Asylum Plan For Undocumented Immigrants

 “The court is upholding the rights provided to all persons under the United States Constitution,” Sabraw said, “rights that are particularly important to minor children seeking refuge through asylum.”
 Sabraw also noted that many of these families were fleeing their native countries in the first place due to violence and persecution, claiming that their appeals for asylum should at least be heard and considered.

-Only days after President Trump signed an executive order halting he zero-tolerance policy that his administration implemented, Sabraw requested that children under the age of five be reunited with their families within the span of 14 days and older children be allowed to rejoin their parents in 30 days.
+Only days after President Trump signed an executive order halting the zero-tolerance policy that his administration implemented, Sabraw requested that children under the age of five be reunited with their families within the span of 14 days and older children be allowed to rejoin their parents in 30 days.
 Sabraw’s order was made at the height of public outrage back in late June.

 As of Saturday afternoon, 2,089 migrant children have been successfully reunited with their parents or guardians, however, more 560 still remain separated.